Our Fruit Trees

 Flavortop Nectarine

 Large, showy pink blossoms are highly ornamental in early spring.
 These evolve into bright yellow, red-blushed freestone fruits.
 As its name implies, it is at the “top” of the flavor scale and a favorite for fresh eating.
-Trees are self-fruitful, vigorous and extremely productive, and require 650 chilling hours for best performance.
+Trees are self-fruitful, vigorous and extremely productive, and require 500 or fewer chilling hours for best performance.
 Zone 5-9.

 Harko Nectarine